Cold-Development/MoneyPouchDeluxe/README.md

 ## 🛠️ Installation

-1. **Download the plugin**: Download the latest version of the ColdPouch plugin from [SpigotMC](https://www.spigotmc.org/resources/authors/padrecxsh.2013368/) page.
+1. **Download the plugin**: Download the latest version of the MoneyPouchDeluxe plugin from [SpigotMC](https://www.spigotmc.org/resources/authors/padrecxsh.2013368/) page.
 2. **Install the plugin**: Copy the `.jar` file into your server's `plugins` directory.
 3. **Configure the plugin**: Run the server for the first time to generate the configuration files, then stop it.
 Edit the `config.yml` file to customize the plugin to your liking.
 4. **Start the server**: Start the server again to load the plugin with your custom settings.